 [See also our earlier media and immigration reports Discoloring the News, and Read Webzines, Not Mainstream Treezines, For The Truth On Immigration]

 McGowan himself said in an interview

-This led to the lax immigration policy that let the hijackers on Sept.
+The greatest disservice that politically correct journalism has done to this country is that it has stunted the debate on immigration.
+We've moved to a de facto open-door immigration policy without ever discussing it as a nation.This led to the lax immigration policy that let the hijackers on Sept.
 11 slip in under the wire and operate here.
 The weaknesses in the immigration system were long ignored or denied by the press.
 To that extent, the press bears some responsibility for our national unreadiness on that day.

-In a major New York Times series on immigration, readers are told that assimilation -- the traditional melting-pot model -- is "seen as a dated, even racist concept."
+In a major New York Times series on immigration, readers are told that assimilation — the traditional melting-pot model — is "seen as a dated, even racist concept."
 The Times has denounced proposals for reducing immigration totals as "rude inhospitality" and "racist or at least xenophobic."